Different Types of Banarasi Sarees

 Let’s take a detailed look at the four fabric varieties of Banarasi sarees.

-Brocades are most beautiful and richly woven fabric where the patterns are pattered with different designs made by warp and weft.
+Brocades are made with beautiful and richly woven fabric where the patterns are pattered with different designs made by warp and weft.
 Silver threads are coated with gold and are then woven closely around a silk yarn to create zari brocade.

 It is a finely woven light fabric with a simple and plain weave.
-This fabric is made of crepe yarn where S twisted and Z twisted yarns are inter-woven with both warp and weft.
-This fabric is most popular in modern types are are used to produced designer sarees, Bollywood sarees and latest salwar kameez designs.
+This fabric is made of crepe yarn where S twisted and Z twisted yarns are interwoven with both warp and weft.
+This fabric is most popular in modern types are used to produced designer sarees, Bollywood sarees, and latest salwar kameez designs.

-Shattir is another fabric which is used in creating exclusive and contemporary designs of Banaras sarees.
+Shattir is another fabric that is used in creating exclusive and contemporary designs of Banaras sarees.

 One can classify Banarasi sarees on the basis of different designs.

 The 5 Different Designs